Skip to content

 The Memory Bank

-The core is a memories table in Supabase (PostgreSQL) with vector search capabilities.
-Each memory is a self-contained piece of knowledge -- an architectural decision, a debugging insight, a user preference -- written so that an agent with zero prior context can understand it.
+The core is a PostgreSQL table with vector search capabilities, currently holding over 1,500 memories.
+Each memory is a self-contained piece of knowledge (an architectural decision, a debugging insight, a user preference) written so that an agent with zero prior context can understand it.

-Every memory carries a memory_type (decision, architecture, fact, preference, insight), an importance level, a vector embedding for semantic search, and a search_vector for keyword search.
-Memories are never hard-deleted; an archived_at timestamp provides soft removal.
-Each memory also tracks the creating agent via an agent_name column, using constellation names like "Orion", "Lyra", "Vela" for attribution across multi-agent sessions.
+Every memory carries a type (decision, architecture, fact, preference, insight), an importance level, and dual search indexes: a vector embedding for semantic search and a keyword index for exact matches.
+Memories are never hard-deleted; soft archival preserves them while removing them from active results.
+Each memory tracks the creating agent by constellation name (Orion, Lyra, Vela), so multi-agent sessions have clear attribution.

 Memories are living data.
-Each has a strength value (0.05--1.0) that increases when the memory is surfaced to an agent and decays when unused for 30+ days.
+Each has a strength value that increases when the memory is surfaced to an agent and decays when unused.
 Frequently valuable memories naturally rise to the top of search results over time.

-1. BM25 keyword search (tsvector/tsquery) -- the always-on backbone.
-Handles exact matches like ticket numbers (SID-48), function names, and error codes reliably.
+1. BM25 keyword search is the always-on backbone.
+It handles exact matches like ticket numbers, function names, and error codes reliably.

-2. pgvector cosine similarity -- the semantic boost.
-Bridges vocabulary gaps so that a query about "rate limiting" can match a memory about "429 retry backoff."
+2. Vector cosine similarity is the semantic boost.
+It bridges vocabulary gaps so a query about "rate limiting" can match a memory about "429 retry backoff."

-If the embedding pipeline is temporarily down, search degrades gracefully -- BM25 continues to work natively in Postgres with no external dependencies.
+If the embedding pipeline is temporarily down, search degrades gracefully.
+Keyword search continues natively with no external dependencies.

 Document Indexing

-Formal project documents (design docs, session logs, plans) live on disk in each project's docs/ directory.
+Formal project documents (design docs, session logs, plans) live on disk in each project's directory.
 A file watcher monitors these directories.
-When a file changes, it is uploaded to Supabase, chunked, and vectorized.
-The app shows a read-only indexed view of these documents -- you author them in your editor, Sidespace makes them searchable.
+When a file changes, it is uploaded, chunked, and vectorized.
+The app shows a read-only indexed view: you author documents in your editor, Sidespace makes them searchable.

-This is a separate system from memories.
+Documents and memories serve different purposes.
 Documents are project-scoped reference material.
-Memories are extracted insights.
-Both are searchable through the same sidespace_search interface, but they serve different purposes.
+Memories are extracted insights that span projects.
+Both are searchable through the same interface.

 Context Injection

 Memories surface themselves automatically.
-On every user message in Hoshi chat, the system searches for relevant memories and injects the top 5 into the agent's prompt as a [MEMORY CONTEXT] block.
-This gives the agent continuity -- "you've been here before" -- without having to explicitly search.
+On every user message in Hoshi chat, the system searches for relevant memories and injects the top results into the agent's prompt.
+This gives the agent continuity ("you've been here before") without requiring an explicit search.

 Where It's Heading

-The next phase is knowledge gap detection -- identifying what the system should know about a project but does not.
-Hybrid search fusion weights may become tunable per context (agent injection vs. user search vs. middleware).
-As memory counts grow, a two-step retrieval pattern (search returns snippets, then drill down on demand) will keep context injection lean while maintaining depth.
+The next phase is cross-project intelligence: not just sharing memories across projects, but actively connecting them.
+Pattern recognition that says "you solved a similar problem in Project A, here's what worked."
+Knowledge gap detection that identifies what the system should know about a project but does not.
+And as memory counts grow, a two-step retrieval pattern (search returns snippets, then drill down on demand) will keep context injection lean while maintaining depth.